 Whether the system is ultimately faster than the PS4 is up for debate.
 The only thing we know for sure is that several games currently play in 1080p on PlayStation while only achieving 720p or 900p on Xbox.
 Times are changing, though.
 Because Microsoft dropped Kinect, Xbox has an extra 10% of memory space available to use in future games.
 But, less clear however, is the role DirectX 12 will play in future releases.
 There's skepticism on both sides of the aisle in whether it will actually change the overall resolution of games, or if we'll just get a small bump in load times.

 Microsoft captured the zeitgeist of the 21st century in the Xbox One.
 It's a connected system that, if you let it, can touch every area of your life, from your social habits to your media preferences and everything in between.
 The best features on Xbox reflect that philosophy: Game DVR lets you record, edit and share your "dude!
 Did you see that?" moments, while Xbox OneGuide will cull your thousand-or-so channels of cable to five or six recommended shows.

-Every month, the team adds to these technologies and though the Xbox One's list of features isn't growing quite as fast as the PS4's, the choices Microsoft is making seem deliberate, if a tad misguided.
-In the time since last year the Xbox has gained a Friends section on the home screen, DLNA support, as well as improved Snap functionality.
+Every month, the team adds to these technologies and the choices Microsoft is making seem deliberate.
+In the time since last year, the Xbox has gained a Friends section on the home screen, DLNA support, as well as improved Snap functionality.
 Achievements are now easier to access and we've seen the return of our digital avatars from the Xbox 360.
+Recently, Microsoft has made the push to connect Windows 10 PCs and Xbox Ones by giving the former the ability to stream games over a home network and has finally released the screenshot feature PS4 has had since launch.
 There have been some downturns in that time, too, but by and large Microsoft's media dream machine is making a comeback one first-party exclusive at a time.

 What's in the box?